Azure/batch-shipyard/docs/99-current-limitations.md

 to create compute resources to execute your Batch Shipyard jobs against.

 ### General Limitations and Restrictions
+* Docker containers used for multi-instance tasks (including MPI jobs) must have `bash` installed.
 * Tasks can have a maximum lifetime of 180 days (including time spent enqueued in active state and for data movement).
 * For non-`native` container pools, it is recommended to provision an SSH